Gorda, California: Mud Creek slide

 The May 22, 2017, mud slide at Mud Creek covered Highway 1 for more than a quarter-mile.

 On May 20, 2017, the largest slide in the Big Sur Coast Highway's history at Mud Creek buried more than a quarter-mile of Highway 1 1 mi southeast of Gorda.
 The highway was closed for more than a year.
 This had a considerable negative economic impact for tourism between Monterey and Morro Bay.
 A CalTrans study concluded that rerouting the highway around the slide was preferred over other alternatives.
 The only route in and out of Gorda beginning in the south was via a lengthy detour over the narrow, winding Nacimiento-Fergusson Road.
 On August 2, 2017, CalTrans decided to rebuild the highway over the slide instead of clearing it.
 It was reopened on July 18, 2018, at a cost of $54 million.

 Etymology

 Gorda is derived from the Spanish word for "fat" or "well-fed".

 High fuel prices

 Gorda is occasionally mentioned as having the highest gasoline prices in the United States.
 This is due in part to the cost of a diesel generator that provides electricity to the gas station and town.
 It's also due to the limited availability of fuel in the area and the distance from suppliers, who must deliver fuel to Gorda from as far as Santa Maria and Paso Robles, from 80 to 100 mi away.
 In 2008, the price was $6.70 per gallon.
 In October 2021, the prices were $7.59 for unleaded and $8.49 for premium gas.
+As of April 2026, gas prices rose to $9.39 for unleaded and $9.99 for premium.